sathnaga/sathnaga.github.io/bio.md

 *	Designed & developed in house end to end automation framework for continuous testing using Jenkins and python.
 Contribution was appreciated and acknowledged with Agile Excellence Award.

-*	Designed & developed open-source automation framework for running tests on Openpower machines [tests](https://github.com/open-power-host-os/tests).
+*	Designed & developed open-source automation framework for running tests on Openpower machines [tests](https://github.com/open-power-host-os/tests).<br>

-*	Developed an end to end automated upstream Virtualization Testing [Framework](https://sathnaga86.com/2018/11/29/devops-per-patch-kvmci.html).

 *   Maintainer of following Open-source Linux/Virtualization test frameworks: